hypersurface-protocol/hypersurface/README.md

 2. Tokens function as the single standardized unit of interaction, eliminating complex custom interactions and making sophisticated functionality accessible to non-technical users.

 3. And, most importantly, namespaced ledger entries (essentially pointers) can be used to create semantic URLs (e.g., `acme/shares/transfer`).
-Where this becomes really useful is in combination with Hypersurface's unique document model, as ledger entries can be used for GET and POST actions in the frontend.
+Where this becomes particularly useful is in combination with Hypersurface's unique document model, as ledger entries can be used for GET and POST actions in the frontend.

 ## Frontend